top of page

 Exploring senses with flower play

-You know the phrase 'when life gives you lemons, make lemonade'... well today in our house it was 'when your son knocks over a vase of flowers, make sensory play!'
+You know the phrase 'when life gives you lemons, make lemonade'... well today in our house it was 'when your son knocks over a vase of flowers, make sensory play!'...
+My children were a bit too enthusiastic in their playing.
+They were rolling around in their pyjamas on the floor and in one of those slow motion moments, accidentally knocked my vase of flowers on the floor.

 Pink and yellow flower sensory bin for toddlers and preschoolers

-Contains affiliate links to products we own (or similar) - see our disclosure
+Contains affiliate links to products we own (or similar) - see disclosure

 After a few choice words and a mop up, I saw that most of the stems had broken.
 Once I'd rescued what I could, I thought - why waste all those beautiful flowers?
-So I put together a little sensory bin for my youngest to play with.
+So I put together a little sensory bin for them to play with.

 flower sensory play for kids